-FIFTH PRINCIPLE: DUTY OF CONFIDENTIALITY
+FIFTH PRINCIPLE: CONFIDENTIALITY

-Personal data should not be disclosed, made available or used for purposes other than those for which it was collected except with the knowledge or consent of the concerned individual or under the authority of law.
+Personal data should not be disclosed, made available to third parties, or used for purposes other than those for which it was collected except with the consent of the concerned individual or under the authority of law.

-This Principle derives from the basic duty of the data controller to maintain the "confidentiality" of personal data in a safe and controlled environment.
+This Principle derives from the basic duty of the Data Controller to maintain the "confidentiality" of Personal Data in a safe and controlled environment.

-This duty requires the data controller to ensure that such data is not given (or otherwise made available) to persons or entities except pursuant to the knowledge, consent or reasonable expectations of the individual concerned or under proper legal authority.
-The data controller should also ensure that the personal data is not used for purposes which are incompatible with the original purpose for which that data was collected.
-These responsibilities arise from the nature of the personal data itself and do not depend on assertions by the individuals concerned.
+This duty would require the Data Controller to ensure that such Data is not disclosed (or otherwise made available) to persons or entities except pursuant to the consent or reasonable expectations of the individual concerned or under proper legal authority.
+In the latter instance, the law could authorize said disclosure to guarantee fulfillment of contractual and legal obligations, as well as the protection of legitimate public and private interests These responsibilities arise from the nature of the Personal Data itself.